anthonyli358/Atrial-Fibrillation-CMP/README.md

 ### Initialising Ablated Tissue

-The *ablated_tissue* parameter in config.py takes a list of positions (z, y, x) and ablates them upon tissue initialisation with a default radius of 2mm (this may be changed in the __init__ of model.py).
+The *ablated_tissue* parameter in config.py takes a list of positions (z, y, x) and ablates them upon tissue initialisation with a default radius of 2mm (this may be changed in the __init__() of model.py).
 It may be extended to ablate tissue of fixed structure where the positions of possible AF sources is known:

-- gen_risk_curve_data.py and plot_risk_curve_data.py: Generate and read af_pos_data.
+- gen_risk_curve_data.py and plot_risk_curve_data.py: Generate and read af_pos_data().
-    - The processed data will be saved in it's original folder in numpy format entitled *af_positions_parameters.npy*
+    - The processed data will be saved in it's original folder in numpy format entitled *af_positions_parameters.npy*.
-    - Data structure of [runs x [seed, (z, y, x),etc.]]
+    - Data structure of [runs $\times$ [seed, (z, y, x),etc.]].

-- config.py: Make changes following the pseudocode below.
+- config.py: Make changes outlined by comments in the file itself and in the pseudocode below.
     ```python
     import numpy as np  # required to load the data from file
     af_pos_runs = np.load("af_positions_parameters.npy")  # location of processed data